On arithmetical properties and arithmetical characterizations of finite groups: Characterization by Gruenberg--Kegel graph

-One of first examples of groups which are recognizable by Gruenberg--Kegel graphs were found by M.~Hagie~\cite{Hagie_2003} in 2003, namely she proved that sporadic simple groups $J_1$, $M_{22}$, $M_{23}$, $M_{24}$, $Co_2$ are recognizable, and the group $M_{11}$ is $2$-recognizable by Gruenberg--Kegel graph.
-At the moment there are a number of results on recognition of simple groups by Gruenberg--Kegel graph obtained by authors from China, Iran, New Zealand, Russia, and other countries; some survey of known results obtained before $2022$ can be found here~\cite{CaMas}, and in this paper we discuss our recent result in this research area.
+Some of the first examples of groups which are recognizable by Gruenberg--Kegel graph were found by M.~Hagie~\cite[Theorem~3]{Hagie_2003} in 2003, namely she proved that sporadic simple groups $J_1$, $M_{22}$, $M_{23}$, $M_{24}$, $Co_2$ are recognizable, and the group $M_{11}$ is $2$-recognizable by Gruenberg--Kegel graph.
+At the moment there are a number of results on recognition of simple groups by Gruenberg--Kegel graph; a survey of results obtained before $2022$ can be found in~\cite{CaMas} (see also \cite[Remark~1.2, Table~3]{LeePopiel_2} to find updates for recognition question for sporadic simple groups), and in this paper we discuss our recent results in this research area.

-In~\cite{Mazurov2005}, V.~D.~Mazurov conjectured that if a simple group $G$ is not isomorphic to $A_6$ and $\Gamma(G)$ has at least three connected components, then $G$ is recognizable by its spectrum.
-This conjecture was proved in a series of papers, the final result was obtained in~\cite{Kondrat2015}, where it was proved that groups $E_7(2)$ and $E_7(3)$ are recognizable by Gruenberg--Kegel graph, therefore, these groups are recognizable by spectrum.
-In~\cite{MasPansStar} we refined results related to Mazurov's conjecture and consider Problem~\ref{Rec_GK_Prob3} for simple exceptional groups of Lie type whose Gruenberg--Kegel graphs have at least three connected components.
+In~\cite[Section~7]{Mazurov2005}, V.~D.~Mazurov conjectured that if a simple group $G$ is not isomorphic to $A_6$ and $\Gamma(G)$ has at least three connected components, then $G$ is recognizable by spectrum.
+This conjecture was proved in a series of papers, the final result was obtained by A.~S.~Kondrat'ev in~\cite{Kondrat2015}, where it was proved that groups $E_7(2)$ and $E_7(3)$ are recognizable by Gruenberg--Kegel graph, so these groups are recognizable by spectrum.
+In~\cite{MasPansStar} we extended results related to Mazurov's conjecture and considered Problem~\ref{Rec_GK_Prob3} for simple exceptional groups of Lie type whose Gruenberg--Kegel graphs have at least three connected components.
 The following theorem is true.

 \begin{theorem}[{\cite[Main Theorem]{MasPansStar}}] Every simple exceptional group of Lie type, which is isomorphic to neither ${^2}B_2(2^{2n+1})$ with $n\geq1$ nor $G_2(3)$ and whose Gruenberg--Kegel graph has at least three connected components, is almost recognizable by Gruenberg--Kegel graph.
-Moreover, groups $ {^2}B_2(2^{2n+1})$, where $n\geq1$, and $G_2(3)$ are unrecognizable by Gruenberg--Kegel graph. \end{theorem}
+Moreover, the groups $ {^2}B_2(2^{2n+1})$, where $n\geq1$, and $G_2(3)$ are unrecognizable by Gruenberg--Kegel graph. \end{theorem}